TS552 - Measuring equipment Vevor - Free user manual and instructions

 To ensure measurement accuracy, the instrument must be periodically calibrated by our company.
 The recommended calibration interval is one year.

 If the instrument is used very often or if it is used under rough conditions, we recommend shorter intervals.
-If the instrument is use few times only, the calibration interval can be extended to 3 years
+If the instrument is used only a few times, the calibration interval can be extended to 3 years.

 TRANSPORT AND STORAGE